msaelices/learn-gpt2/problems/01-embeddings/README.md

 GPT-2 uses a simple approach: add token embeddings and position embeddings element-wise.
 This gives the model information about both what the token is AND where it appears in the sequence.

+### Dropout in Embeddings

+After combining the embeddings, we apply dropout - a crucial regularization technique.
+Here's why it matters:

+**What is Dropout?**
+Dropout randomly sets a fraction of embedding values to zero during training (typically 10% in GPT-2).
+For example, if an embedding is `[0.5, 0.3, -0.2, 0.8]`, dropout might convert it to `[0.5, 0.0, -0.2, 0.8]`.

+**Why Apply Dropout to Embeddings?**
+1. **Prevents Overfitting**: Without dropout, the model might memorize specific embedding patterns from the training data
+2. **Encourages Robustness**: By randomly dropping dimensions, the model can't rely on any single feature and must learn more distributed representations
+3. **Reduces Co-adaptation**: Forces the model to learn redundant representations across multiple dimensions
+4. **Better Generalization**: Models with embedding dropout typically perform better on unseen data

+**Training vs. Evaluation**
+- During training: Dropout is active, randomly zeroing elements with probability `embd_pdrop` (0.1 for GPT-2)
+- During evaluation: Dropout is automatically disabled, passing embeddings through unchanged
+- PyTorch handles this automatically via `model.train()` and `model.eval()`

+**Important Note**: The dropout layer scales the remaining values by `1/(1-p)` during training to maintain the expected sum.
+For example, with 10% dropout, remaining values are scaled by ~1.11x.
+This ensures consistent activation magnitudes between training and inference.

 ## Your Task

 Implement an embedding layer that: